What Is The Fair Housing Act And How Does It Protect Home Buyers And Renters?

 - Overseeing fair housing grants

-What To Do If You've Been Discriminated Against
+What Should I Do If I’ve Been Discriminated Against In The Housing Market?

 If you believe you’ve been the victim of housing discrimination, there are steps you can take to seek justice.